szorfein/dots/README.md

     $ chezmoi update

 ## Final settings
-If you have not yet configure X, change the keyboard layout like with:
+If you have not yet configure X, change the keyboard layout like this:

     # localectl list-x11-keymap-layouts | grep fr
     # localectl set-x11-keymap fr